superfly/fly-s3-juicefs/README.md

 ## How It Works

-### JuiceFS
+### JuiceFS Configuration

-JuiceFS combines a metadata engine (SQLite in this case) with a data storage backend (raw block device).
-The filesystem is mounted at `/data`.
+JuiceFS combines a metadata engine (SQLite in this case) with a data storage backend (S3).
+The system:

+- Uses S3 storage for the actual file data
+- Stores metadata in a local SQLite database
+- Maintains cache on the local Fly volume
+- Mounts the filesystem at `/data`

 ### Metadata Management with Litestream

 Litestream continuously replicates the SQLite database to S3:

-- The database is stored at `/var/lib/juicefs/juicefs.db`
+- The metadata database is stored at `/var/lib/juicefs/juicefs.db`
-- Litestream writes WAL files to S3 every 10 seconds
+- Litestream stores the metadata in S3 at the path defined in `/etc/litestream/litestream.yml`
+- Database backup location: `/dev/fly_vol/juicefs.db`
+- Replication frequency: Every 1 second (defined in Litestream config)
 - On container start, it attempts to restore from S3 if needed

-### Hardcoded Paths
+### Key File Paths

-This deployment uses fixed paths instead of environment variables:
+This deployment uses the following key paths:

-- Block Device: `/dev/vdb`
-- Metadata Path: `/var/lib/juicefs/juicefs.db`
+- **JuiceFS Metadata**: `/var/lib/juicefs/juicefs.db`
+- **Litestream Database Path**: `/dev/fly_vol/juicefs.db`
-- Mount Point: `/data`
+- **JuiceFS Mount Point**: `/data`
-- Cache Directory: `/var/lib/juicefs/cache`
+- **Cache Directory**: `/dev/fly_vol/cache`
+- **Litestream Config**: `/etc/litestream/litestream.yml`

 ## Usage